 A character can only sprint one round for each 2 points of Fortitude every minute.
-Each additional round of sprinting fatigues the character, giving the character +1 exhaustion score (see Exhaustion below).
+Each additional round of sprinting fatigues the character, giving the character +1 fatigue score (see Fatigue Score below).
+These fatigue points last until the character takes 2 minutes of complete rest.